dcnieho/labManager/labManager-admin-server/README.md

 An example script for running the labManager admin-server script is [provided here](https://github.com/dcnieho/labManager/tree/master/example-scripts/admin-server.py).

 ### Configuration
-The below shows the schema used for parsing the configuration file, using [StrictYAML’s notation](https://hitchdev.com/strictyaml/).
+The below shows the schema used for parsing the configuration file for labManager admin-server, using [StrictYAML’s notation](https://hitchdev.com/strictyaml/).
-An [example configuration file](link:https://github.com/dcnieho/labManager/tree/master/example-configs/admin-server.yaml) is also available.
+An [example configuration file](https://github.com/dcnieho/labManager/tree/master/example-configs/admin-server.yaml) is also available.

 ```python
 'LDAP': s.Map({